 - 1. Contact the practice's data controller via email at souccq.blackfriars@nhs.net GP practices are data controllers for the data they hold about their patients - 2.
-Write to the data controller at Blackfriars Medical Practice, 45 Colombo Street, London, SF1 8FF - 3.
-Ask to speak to the practice manager Mrs Gill Wright
+Write to the data controller at Blackfriars Medical Practice, 45 Colombo Street, London, SE1 8EE - 3.
+Ask to speak to the practice manager: Mrs Gill Wright

-The Data Protection Officer (DPO) for Blackfriars Medical Practice will be named very soon.
+The Data Protection Officer (DPO) for Blackfriars Medical Practice is John Ani-Uwubame - Email: gpdpo@selondonics.nhs.uk